johnmathew234/logs-app/README.md

    This application fetches logs from cloudhub applciation periodically and store them in a file system.
 (Local File Storage in this case)

-**Note** : Listener is used as the evnt source for testing purposes which should actually be replaced with the scheduler having a desired polling frequency.
+**Note** : Listener is used as the event source for testing purposes which should actually be replaced with the scheduler having a desired polling frequency.

 **Listener Endpoint** : http://localhost:8081/logs